DelinaLy/GraphRAG-Dialogue-Insights/README.md

 # 8. Suggested citation

-If you would like to cite this artifact, we suggest using the following citation:
+If you would like to cite this artifact, we suggest using the following citation in your paper:

 >[__Ly, D., Radhakrishnan, S., Aydemir, F. B., & Dalpiaz, F. (2025).
 DelinaLy/GDI: GraphRag Dialogue Insights (v1.0).
 Zenodo. https://doi.org/10.5281/zenodo.15681739__](https://doi.org/10.5281/zenodo.15681739)

-You can also click on the "_Cite this repository_" button on the top-right menu of this repository to copy the APA and BibTeX versions of the citation.
+You can cite this repository by clicking on the "_Cite this repository_" button on the top-right menu of this repository to copy the APA and BibTeX versions of the citation.

 This repository is licensed under [the GNU GPLv3 License](./LICENSE).